 What do you think social design will look like in 2023?

-What was your favourite social design project of 2022 and why?
+What was your favourite recent furniture design project and why?